tksh164/displayscope/README.md

 ## 🗨 About

-Displayscope enables to use apps on <strong>the out of sight screens</strong> such as the display emulators, display dummy plugs and behind screens.
+Displayscope enables to use apps on <strong>out of sight screens</strong> such as display emulators, display dummy plugs and behind screens.

 <p align="center">
 <img width="40%" src="./media/screenshot1.png"/>